mkirlin/wic/README.md

     - Only let organizers and admins edit events
     - Let users attend events
     - List user's upcoming events on home page
+    - Put datepicker and timepicker in event creation page
   - Users
     - Let users connect with other users
     - Let users contact each other somehow